Elections in Norway: Election day

-Election day is normally the 2nd Monday of September, but many polling places are also open the preceding sunday.
+Election day is normally the 2nd Monday of September, but many polling places are also open the preceding Sunday.
 Election day is not a public holiday.
 Voters may only vote in their own municipality on election day.
 Polling places are usually local schools, community centers or similar, and are normally open from 09:00 or 12:00.
 All polling places close at 20:00 across the country.

 Parliamentary elections

 Constituencies and seat distribution

-Norway was up until 2018, divided into 19 counties, and each of the former counties is a constituency in the election.
+Norway was up until 2018, divided into 19 counties, and since then, each of the former counties is a constituency in the election.
 Each constituency elects a pre-calculated number of seats in the Parliament, the Storting, based on the population and geographical area of the constituency.
 Each inhabitant scores one point and each square kilometer scores 1.8 points.
 This calculation is done every eight years.
 This practice has been criticized because in some larger counties with sparse population a single vote counts more than in other more densely populated counties.
 Others claim that counties with a scattered and sparse population situated far away from the central administration should have a stronger representation in the Parliament.
 In recent elections a vote in the northernmost county Finnmark has counted approximately twice a vote in the capital Oslo or the surrounding county Akershus.

+Norwegian citizens living in Svalbard and Jan Mayen, as well as Norwegian citizens living abroad who have resided in Norway within the past ten years, are registered to vote in the constituency they last resided in.

 After the votes are counted and the members of the Parliament are designated their respective seats of their county, 19 leveling seats, one in each county, are divided to parties who got fewer seats than their election result percentage would suggest.
 This practice was adopted in 1989.
 However, only parties with more than 4% of the votes on a national basis – the election threshold – are entitled to leveling seats.

-For the elections of 2005 and 2009 the distribution of seats, including levelling seats, is as follows:
+For the 2021 election the distribution of seats, including levelling seats, is as follows: